- Home

 Our approach to developing and deepening pupils’ understanding of British values

-In developing pupils’ character, either through the curriculum, daily conversations, pastoral support and interventions we define as a set of virtues of Prudence, Justice, Temperance and Fortitude that informs their motivation and guides their conduct so that they reflect wisely, learn eagerly, behave with integrity and cooperate consistently well with others.
+We develop pupils’ character through the curriculum, daily conversations, pastoral support and interventions.
+We guide our pupils to strive for our school virtues of Prudence, Justice, Temperance and Fortitude.
+These virtues inform their motivation and guides their conduct so that they reflect wisely, learn eagerly, behave with integrity and cooperate consistently well with others.
 This gives pupils the qualities they need to flourish in our society.

 Our curriculum delivery continues to link our virtues to their learning about British values and what this means to our pupils who thrive in our school.